Sustainsys/Saml2/docs/configuration.rst

 ===========================
 Web.config based configuration is the preferred configuration method for the ``HttpModule`` and ``Mvc`` libraries.
-It can be used for ``Owin`` too by indicating that the configuration from file shoudl be loaded.
+It can be used for ``Owin`` too by indicating that the configuration from file should be loaded.
 The preferred configuration method for ``Owin`` is in code and for ``Asp.Net Core`` code based configuration is the only method possible.

 To use Sustainsys.Saml2 in an application and configure it in ``web.config``